-This diving site is in the western side of Bimini and the Great Bahama Bank.
+This diving site is on the western side of Bimini and the Great Bahama Bank.
 Its depth begins at 140 feet along the edge of the wall and you can drop from there down a couple of thousand feet into the deep blue below.
-This is commonly referred to as the great unknown since not many divers have ventured in this diving site.
+This is commonly referred to as the “great unknown” since not many divers have ventured in this diving site.

 Because of its topography, the strong currents and the vertical cut of the underwater cliff, diving here is only recommended to the professional divers.
 This is not a diving site that you should go to after finishing a 4-hour crash course on diving 101.